 Today’s Ride: 28 miles with 2,900 feet of climbing

 Short Option: 19 miles with 2,200 feet of climbing

-This day, you ride your bicycle along the Route des Vins d’Alsace and through some of the most beautiful villages in France.
+This day, you ride along the Route des Vins d’Alsace, which starts in Marlenheim and ends in Thann.
 First, you wind your way to Ribeauvillé, a fortified town at the foot of the Château de Saint-Ulrich.
 On the way, you cycle through the Upper Rhine Plaine and behold at the Château du Haut-Kœnigsbourg, a 12th century fortress.
 Later, you arrive in Riquewihr, a 16th century village with half-timbered houses.
 End the day in Kaysersberg, once the border between France and Germany before you dine at the hotel Michelin-starred restaurant.

 Today’s Ride: 32 miles with 2,200 feet of climbing

 Short Option: 22 miles with 1,300 feet of climbing